DavidTParks/dev-portfolio-2.0/content/blogs/5-nuxt-modules-to-use-in-your-next-project.md

 ## Intro

-The Nuxt team and community has recently released an expansive [Nuxt Module Explorer](https://modules.nuxtjs.org/) which allows you to filer Nuxt modules by popularity, type, and Github stars.
+The Nuxt team and community have recently released an expansive [Nuxt Module Explorer](https://modules.nuxtjs.org/) which allows you to filer Nuxt modules by popularity, type, and Github stars.

 Until I saw this explorer, I had no idea how robust the Nuxt Module ecosystem had become.
 I was able to find some really useful modules that I've used on this project and others.